Orochinarakoko/HTTP-spider/README.md

 If you are reciving "ModuleNotFoundError: No module named "X":
   You need to install the module using pip. :
-   - Linux : Open terminal > type command "pip install X"   OR    "pip3 install X"
+   - Linux/MacOS : Open terminal > type command "python3 -m pip install X"
-   - Windows : Open cmd > type command "py
+   - Windows : Open cmd > type command "py -m pip install X"

+If you are receiving "